 Mining means generating cryptocurrencies, and it is the most common way to earn bitcoins without having to buy them directly.
+For example, with Rollercoin (Official Website) you are guaranteed a mining power even if you invest zero dollar, you just need to sign up and start mining.

 Technically speaking, mining is a process of brute forcing; as we have mentioned, it proceeds by trial and error, that is, on a case by case basis every theoretically viable solution is verified until the effectively exact one is generated.